 ‘Are you still on the naughty list?’

-Krampus: The Devil Returns – aka Krampus 2: The Devil Returns and The Christmas Devil – is a 2016 supernatural horror film directed by Jason Hull (Krampus: The Christmas Devil; The Four; Chasing Darkness) from a screenplay co-written with A.J.
+Krampus: The Devil Returns is a 2016 supernatural horror film directed by Jason Hull (Krampus: The Christmas Devil; The Four; Chasing Darkness) from a screenplay co-written with A.J.
 Leslie.
 The movie stars Richard Goteri, R.A.
 Mihailoff and A.J.
 Leslie.
+Also known as Krampus 2: The Devil Returns and The Christmas Devil

 Five years after the murder of his wife and the disappearance of his daughter, former police officer Jeremy Duffin is brought back to help in the hunt for Krampus, a yuletide monster that punishes children that have been “naughty.”